Can you tell the difference between spider bite and mosquito bite? Well, such a task requires are keen eye and sufficient knowledge.

 A spider bite, described as an arachnidism, is an injury on a victim’s skin.
 Despite that most spider bites may not be serious, some of them cause mild symptoms near the bite area.
 However, some spider bites can cause severe pain and necrotic skin wound.

-Both spider and mosquito bites have a characteristic bite marks.
-However, mosquito bites cause more pain and may not be more life threatening.
-Spider bites has a characteristic two “fang” bites on your skin.
+Both spider and mosquito bites have characteristic bite marks.
+However, mosquito bites cause more pain and may not be more life-threatening.
+Spider bites have a characteristic two “fang” bites on your skin.

 Some spiders such as brown recluse bites and American black widow inject venom into a person’s skin and can cause allergic reactions and poisoning.
 Loxoscelism and Latrodectism are the key clinical syndromes caused by spider bites.

 Loxoscelism is due to recluse spiders, Loxosceles spp.
 Symptoms include vomiting, fever, and headache.
 Latrodectism is due to widow spiders.

 Symptoms of Latrodectism include vomiting, muscle cramps, and chest pains.
 To be considered significant, a spider bite must have substantial envenomation.

 The mechanical injury caused by spite bites should not worry you so much.
 However, the spider venom could cause toxicity that could be a health concern.
 However, most spiders do not inject venom that is significant to cause health issues in human beings.

 Spider venom is either necrotic (affect the tissues around the bite) or neurotoxic (attack the nervous system).
 For example, venom from Australian funnel-web and Brazilian wandering spider are known to be neurotoxic.
 On the other hand, South African sand and the Recluse spider are necrotic.